efard/DNNHDL/README.md

 # DNNHDL
 ## Introduction
-The initial aim of this project is to simplify VHDL code generation for DNNs.
-In this repo, you will learn how to generate a `.vhd` file for Sigmoid and Tanh functions with the help of Python language.
-It is a kind of Piecewise Linear (PWL) Approximation.
+This project's initial aim is to simplify VHDL code generation for DNNs.
+It now covers two techniques for generating hardware-efficient `.vhd` codes for prevalent Activation Functions (AFs), i.e. Sigmoid and Tanh.

+In the first section, you will learn how to generate a `.vhd` file for Sigmoid and Tanh functions with Python language.
+This strategy is based on LUT-based AFs and the main functions are transformed to some horizontal lines.
+The second section is more advanced and based on Piecewise Linear (PWL) approximation technique. at which nonlinear AFs are converted to som

 ## Prerequisites
 Install Python (The newer, the better!).

+##LUT-based Activation Functions

-## Steps
+### Steps
 1. Clone the project in a folder and open it.
 2. Set your values in the "Arbitrary inputs" section of the "sig_tanh_gen.py" file.
 3. Run (in Windows):\